| » » » IDF Access

 The following section describes policies and procedures specific to IDF and Computer Room access.

-Permanent Access Priviledges
+Permanent Access Privileges

 Access permission to IT equipment rooms shall be limited to those personnel who are directly responsible for maintaining, configuring, and/or administrating IT components contained with the respective room.
-This includes personnel from HAS IT, IAH Technical Systems, HOU Technical Systems, tenant IT reps (limited to those rooms containing the respective tenant's equipment), and telco providers such as Southwestern Bell, MCI, etc. (limited to telco demarcation points only).
+This includes personnel from HAS IT, IAH Technical Systems, HOU Technical Systems, tenant IT reps (limited to those rooms containing the respective tenant's equipment), and telco providers such as AT&T, MCI, etc. (limited to telco demarcation points only).

 IT components/applications include: